The fine print

 New Zealand Website

-Our websites are New Zealand and only target New Zealand employers and employees.
-The websites are only relevant for use in New Zealand.
-If you do not intend to use this information in New Zealand, do not use our website or its contents and images for information-gathering purposes.
-In listing your residence and delivery address in our online form(s), you represent that you are a resident of New Zealand.
-This is a representation on which we rely before accepting your offer to purchase our advertised goods and services.
+Our websites are designed for New Zealand employers and employees only.
+If you do not plan to use this information in New Zealand, please do not use our site or its content.
+By listing a New Zealand address in our forms, you confirm you are a resident of New Zealand.
+We rely on this confirmation before accepting your offer to purchase products or services from us.

 Exclusion of Liability